julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, November 27, 2024.
+Thursday, November 28, 2024.
 Quote of the day:

-> "The man that hath no music in himself, Nor is not moved with concord of sweet sounds, is fit for treasons, stratagems and spoils." - William Shakespeare
+> "All gods are homemade, and it is we who pull their strings, and so, give them the power to pull ours." - Aldous Huxley